microsoft/Quantum/samples/qir/oracle-generator/README.md

 ## Prerequisites

 You need an installation of LLVM 11, CMake, and the clang compiler in a version that supports C++ 17.
-Informations on how to install LLVM 11 on your system can be found in the [qsharp-runtime repository](https://github.com/microsoft/qsharp-runtime/blob/main/src/Qir/Runtime/README.md).
+Information on how to install LLVM 11 on your system can be found in the [qsharp-runtime repository](https://github.com/microsoft/qsharp-runtime/blob/main/src/Qir/Runtime/README.md).